ooni/probe-cli/docs/design/dd-006-probeservices.md

 turn, "probeservices" uses algorithms defined by "httpclientx" as well as an HTTP client created by the "engine" API using the "engineresolver" and "enginenetx" packages.

+Experiments also use the probe services (or other backend services such as the test helpers).
+Also all these interactions are always mediated through the "engine" API.